-On May 23rd this year, GTM released a new and exciting feature: Custom Templates.
+On May 23rd last year, GTM released a new and exciting feature: Custom Templates.

 Remember all those default tags that you saw in Google Tag Manager? (like Google Analytics, Google Ads, Hotjar, etc.)

 With custom tags, you are now able to create your own user-friendly tags just like the above.

 Simo Ahava created a Facebook Pixel tag that you can import into your own GTM account, so when you go to create a new Tag, you can choose the “Facebook” tag.

 From here, you’re able to choose a page view pixel or an event pixel, and you can even create a custom Facebook event.